bkram/fm-dx-console/README.md

 ### Electron Application

-A graphical interface is also included using Electron.
-It exposes buttons for tuning, toggling iMS/EQ, cycling antennas and playing audio.
+The project includes a graphical interface styled like a small audio player.
+It displays the tuned frequency, signal meter, RDS information and station details while providing buttons for tuning, toggling iMS/EQ, cycling antennas and controlling audio playback.
 Launch it with:

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/